+Name: Date:

-Name: Date: Reflect on the following prompts and free-write your and here you can express your ideas in sentence and paragrawrite it down.
-3 Start with a Greeting: Dear /To, This is where you decide who you would like to address your letter to.
+Reflect on the following prompts and free-write your answers below.
+Free-writing is like brainstorming, but here you can express your ideas in sentence and paragraph form.
+Don't think too much about each idea.
+Just write it down.

+Start with a Greeting: Dear /To

+This is where you decide who you would like to address your letter to.
 Is it for a parent, grandparent, a younger sibling or a friend?

 Share with that person something special about you or them.
-This could be a memory, one of their unique - characteristics, something you/they love, a place they care about that you want to preserve.
+This could be a memory, one of their unique characteristics, something you/they love, a place they care about that you want to preserve.

 Express your thoughts about climate change.
 Share with them your thoughts about climate change or pollution and how it could impact their lives and the future.
 What are your hopes for the future?
 Tell them what you hope to see for your world when you are the age they are now or when you grow up.

 Your promise.

-Share with them your thoughts on how you will work - to protect trees in your community and will leave a healthy and vibrant urban forest to them.
-End with a Closing salutation: -
+Share with them your thoughts on how you will work to protect trees in your community and will leave a healthy and vibrant urban forest to them.

+End with a Closing salutation: